 - Ability to rationally design product candidates with optimized pharmacological properties.
 PRISM, our proprietary discovery and drug development platform, enables us to target genetically defined diseases with stereopure oligonucleotides across multiple therapeutic modalities.
 PRISM combines our unique ability to construct stereopure oligonucleotides with a deep understanding of how the interplay among oligonucleotide sequence, chemistry and backbone stereochemistry impacts key pharmacological properties.
-By exploring these interactions through iterative analysis of in vitro and in vivo outcomes and artificial intelligence-driven predictive modeling, we continue to define design principles that we deploy across programs to rapidly develop and manufacture clinical candidates that meet pre-defined product profiles. - Broad applicability.
-PRISM is applicable to oligonucleotides acting via multiple molecular mechanisms, including antisense, RNAi, exon skipping, splicing, ADAR-mediated RNA editing, microRNA and others, and is compatible with a broad range of chemical modifications and targeting moieties.

-- Proprietary production of stereopure oligonucleotides.
+By exploring these interactions through iterative analysis of in vitro and in vivo outcomes and machine learning-driven predictive modeling, we continue to define design principles that we deploy across programs to rapidly develop and manufacture clinical candidates that meet pre-defined product profiles.
+PRISM has also enabled us to further innovate our nucleic acid chemistry, including the application of novel PN chemistry back bone modifications to our pipeline programs. - Broad applicability.
+PRISM is applicable to oligonucleotides acting via multiple molecular mechanisms, including antisense, RNAi, exon skipping, splicing, ADAR-mediated RNA editing, microRNA and others, and is compatible with a broad range of chemical modifications and targeting moieties. - Proprietary production of stereopure oligonucleotides.
 Our scientists have developed expertise in the techniques required to produce adequate supplies of chemically modified stereopure oligonucleotide materials for our preclinical and planned clinical activities.
 In addition, we believe we have the intellectual property position and know-how necessary to protect, advance and scale these production processes to support our clinical trials and potential future commercial supply. - Scalability and Manufacturing.
 Our manufacturing process and technical expertise in designing stereopure oligonucleotides is unique.
 We believe that our scalable synthesis processes will allow us to meet demand for cGMP-qualified clinical trial supply, as well as the potential for commercial manufacturing at a cost of goods and potential cost-per-patient that are comparable to stereorandom oligonucleotides.